JuliaBooks/Books.jl/docs/chapters/demo.md

 ### Level 3 headings

-These are hidden from the menu.
+These are hidden from the website menu.